erobwen/liquid/readme.md

 	* public
 		* js
 			* liquid  -- The liquid libraries.
 Used on both client and server.
-			* **liquid_application**  -- This is where your application files go.
+			* **liquid/application**  -- This is where your application files go.
 Used on both client and server.
 	* views -- ejs files for your express server.
 	* **liquid.js** -- main starting point for liquid.
 	* controllers.js -- Controller definitions.